 "No, Mr. Finch-Fletchley.
 Those dorms are for current students.
 We've had to make…other accommodations."

 Even Neville gulped.
 McGonagall began pairing everyone up and Hermione internally groaned once more when Malfoy sauntered over to where she stood.
-Of course she'd have to work with him, Merlin wouldn't have it any other way.
+Of course she would have to work with him, the Fates wouldn't have it any other way.
 She tugged on the sleeve of her jumper and the movement did not escape Malfoy's gaze.
 He immediately scowled and shoved his hands into his pockets.

 "Miss Granger and Mr. Malfoy, you'll be heading up the restoration of the library.
 This may be an assignment that extends well beyond the next six weeks as it suffered considerable damage.
 Miss Granger, you will shadow Professor Binns in History of Magic.
 Mr. Malfoy, you will shadow Professor Slughorn and Madam Pomfrey both.
 Poppy needs assistance with replenishing her healing potions."